kwatts949/CurriculumVitae/README.md

 # Accuracy & precision

 I ensure that all work I complete is highly accurate and precise.
 Within my Chemistry degree, I have achieved a score of 100% on several assignments due to the impeccable quality of my work.
-Additionally I have worked with live data feeds where the smallest error could result in catastrophic effects on the data feed integrity.
+Additionally, I have worked with live data feeds where the smallest error could result in catastrophic effects on the data feed integrity.
 As such, I have considerable experience in error-checking and ensuring accuracy.

 # Love of learning
 My quest in life is to learn something new every day.
 I have an inherent desire to challenge myself and be better.
 This year, I've learnt to code and begun playing the piano - I'm excited to see what next year will bring!